Skip to primary navigation Skip to content Skip to footer

 Like any Maui snorkeling site, do not get in the ocean if you are not a strong swimmer.
 Our dive team has rescued panicked snorkelers at Kapalua Bay.
 If you are not a strong swimmer, use a flotation device!

-Honolua Bay Beach, without a doubt, grades as one of the best Maui snorkeling spots!
+Honolua Bay Beach, undoubtedly, ranks as one of the best Maui snorkeling spots!
 Located just before mile marker 33 in West Maui, you will first notice parking along the guard rails on the left side of the road.
 To park here, you need to eventually turn your vehicle around and park along the side of the road.
 The main entrance is further down the road.
-You will see a fruit stand and a couple of public port-o-toilets.
-Honolua Bay has a beautifully enchanting forest jungle.
-The path through the forest to this snorkel spot feels breathtaking and worth taking the time to explore.
+You will see a fruit stand and a couple of public toilets.
+Honolua Bay has that it factor!
+The entrance begins with an enchanting forest jungle, like nothing else found in West Maui.
+The path through the forest to the snorkel spot feels breathtaking and worth taking the time to appreciate.
 The sunlight coming through the trees at Honolua Bay creates excellent photography opportunities.

 What Can I See at Honolua Bay Beach?